Carlosrincong/GCP-Cloud-Engineer/VPC/README.md

 4. Google strongly recommends using zonal DNS because it offers higher reliability guarantees by isolating failures in the DNS registration to individual zones.
 5. by allocating VMs on a single subnet to separate zones, you get improved availability without additional security complexity.
 6. As a general security best practice, I recommend only assigning internal IP addresses to your VM instances whenever possible.
+7. Google recommends using Cloud Interconnect instead of Direct Peering and Carrier Peering, which you would only use in certain circumstances.